business

 2. What is e-business?

-3. What are the principal features of business?
+3. What are the characteristics of busa iness?

-5. In what ways is business distinct from non-economic activities?
+5. How is business different from non-economic activities?